prakash-hash/manganato-cli/README.md

 # manganato-cli
 ## A cli based manga downloader for linux written in BASH script.
 You can choose to download individual pages as well as in a combined PDF form(it requires another package called img2pdf).
-It will download the manga folder in the current directory where the script is located Below are some screenshots showing the usage of this application.
+It will download the manga folder in the current directory where the script is located.
+Below are some screenshots showing the usage of this application.

 ![1](imgs/1.png)